Seasonal Flu Vaccination Is Vital for Employees During the COVID-19 Pandemic

 Vaccination stimulates the immune system against a vaccine-preventable disease like the flu.
 Getting a flu vaccine is the most recommended step to help avoid the flu.
 When many employees get a flu shot, it may help protect everyone vis-à-vis a concept called “herd immunity.”
 This means, even if a few employees don’t get a flu shot, they may be less likely to get the flu; vaccination of a majority of others at the same location reduces the likelihood of “community spread” of the flu virus.

 Concentra utilizes the Flucelvax Quadrivalent flu vaccine2, which protects against four strains of the flu virus.
-This vaccine is produced through cell-based technology and has the potential to offer better protection than other flu vaccines that are egg-based.3 Concentra medical centers will have the flu vaccine beginning in September and through January or as long as the flu virus remains in circulation.
+This vaccine is produced through cell-based technology and has the potential to offer better protection than other flu vaccines that are egg-based.3 Concentra medical centers will have the flu vaccine as long as supplies last.
 This aligns with the recommendation from the Centers for Disease Control and Prevention (CDC), which said:

 “Getting vaccinated in July or August is too early, especially for older people, because of the likelihood of reduced protection against flu infection later in the flu season.
 September and October are good times to get vaccinated.
 However, as long as flu viruses are circulating, vaccination should continue, even in January or later.”4